oreanroy/learn_modules/lpyHardway/README.md

 	>>> Thread regsiter state
 	>>> Parent process pointer

-	When there is a common resource accessed by two different threads at the 	same time this can lead to race condition.
-Causing conflicting or unexcp	ected values of global variables.
-This is countered by using locks which 	prevent the acccess of resource.
-The locks can be of two types blocking 	or non blocking.
-	For further reading <a href="https://www.geeksforgeeks.org/multithreading-python-set-1/">Visit this </a>
+	at times it could happen that two threads are using the same resourc	    e which can cause a condition of racing and problems in the output unpredicted outputs.